EENCloud/api-docs/source/includes/_api_asset.md

 ## Prefetch Image
 <!--===================================================================-->

+<aside class="warning">This API call is currently being updated and may change.
+Please reach out to api_support@een.com with any problems until this section is updated.</aside>

 This API call will ensure the image is in the cloud.
 If the image is not in the cloud it will do a background upload request to the bridge to aquire the image into the cloud.
 A webhook provided with the call will be triggered when the upload is successful or an error has occurred.
 The webhook will be triggered as a POST with Json-formatted data

 > Request